Eddie Guardado: Later career

-On January 11, 2008, Guardado signed a one-year contract with the Texas Rangers.
-On August 25, 2008, Guardado was traded back to the Minnesota Twins for minor league pitcher Mark Hamburger.
-On February 3, 2009, Guardado returned to the Rangers on a minor league contract and was invited to spring training.
-In 48 games with the Rangers in 2009, Guardado went 1–2 with a 4.46 ERA.
+On January 11, 2008, Guardado signed a one-year, $2 million contract with the Texas Rangers.
+On August 25, he was traded back to the Twins for minor league pitcher Mark Hamburger.
+On February 3, 2009, Guardado returned to the Rangers on a minor league contract with an invitation to spring training.
+In 48 games with the Rangers in 2009, he went 1–2 with a 4.46 ERA.

-After considering retirement during the 2009-10 offseason, Guardado decided to come back to baseball by agreeing to terms on a minor league deal with the Washington Nationals on December 26, 2009.
-On March 11, 2010, Guardado was released by the Nationals.
-In August, he acknowledged that his playing days had come to an end, saying "I'm looking to add another chapter in my life, and that's to be a father to my three children, which I absolutely love."
-Through 2021, he holds the MLB record for the longest streak without allowing a triple: it was 551 games, dating to the end of his career.
-The last person to hit a triple off Guardado was Tony Graffanino back in September 1999.
+After considering retirement during the 2009–10 offseason, Guardado decided to come back to baseball by agreeing to terms on a minor league deal with the Washington Nationals on December 26.
+On March 11, 2010, Washington released Guardado.
+In August, he announced his retirement.

+Through 2021, Guardado holds the MLB record for the longest streak of games pitched without allowing a triple: it was 551 games, dating to the end of his career.
+The last person to hit a triple off Guardado was Tony Graffanino in September 1999.

-Post-Major League career
+Post-playing career

-Guardado previously served as a special assistant for the Twins during Spring Training and coaches minor league pitchers.

-On January 25, 2013, Guardado was elected to the Minnesota Twins Hall Of Fame along with long-time Media Relations Director, Tom Mee.
+Guardado served as a special assistant for the Twins during spring training in 2013 and coached minor league pitchers.
+On January 25, 2013, Guardado was elected to the Minnesota Twins Hall Of Fame along with longtime media relations director Tom Mee.

 In the summer of 2014, he was the head coach for the Tustin, California Little League All-Stars.
 On November 19, 2014, Guardado was named bullpen coach for the Minnesota Twins.
 He was fired on October 31, 2018.

+In 2023, Guardado joined the Los Angeles Angels as a special assistant to the general manager.
+He was the team's bullpen coach in September 2025, following an injury to Steve Karsay.
+Guardado returned to the special assistant role in 2026.

 Personal life

-He is married to Lisa Limbaugh and the couple have three children.
-Their oldest son, Niko, is a cast member on the 2020 TV series Party of Five.
+Guardado and his wife have three children.
+Their oldest son, Niko, was a cast member on the 2020 TV series Party of Five.
+Their son Jakob played college baseball at Pasadena City College and for the Pacific Tigers.
+Jakob signed with the Angels in 2025, while Guardado worked for the team.
+A 2026 report by The Athletic identified the signing of Jakob and his friend as potential instances of nepotism.

+Guardado has eight siblings.
+His older brother, Danny, played college baseball at Lewis–Clark State College, winning an NAIA World Series championship in 1988.
+Their father immigrated to California from Mexico.
+Guardado bought his father and stepmother a house.

+Guardado's nickname, "Everyday Eddie", refers to his durable arm during his first stint with the Twins.
+He pitched in 908 MLB games, which ranks in the top 30 all time.

+Guardado, fellow former MLB player Dan Petry, and musician Douglas Docker have a podcast focusing on the lives of dictators' children.